FedeDP/ncursesFM/README.md

 * File operations are performed in a different thread.
 You'll get a notification when the job is done.
 * If you try to quit while a job is still running, you'll be asked if ncursesFM must wait for the thread to finish its work.
 * You can queue as many file operations as you wish, they'll be taken into care one by one.
-* It supports following command line switches: "--editor=", "--starting-dir=", "--starting_helper={0,1}" "--inhibit={0,1}".
+* It has an internal udev monitor, to poll udev for new devices.
+It can automount new connected devices too.

 **Optional (compile time) features that require sd-bus API (systemd)**
 * Powermanagement inhibition while processing a job(eg: while pasting a file) to avoid data loss.
-It is switched off by default.
-Enable this feature from the config file or with "--inhibit=1" cmdline switch.
-* It can mount your external usb drives/ISO files through udisks2.
-For usb drives mount, you also need libudev to list all mountable drives.
+* It can mount drives/usb sticks/ISO files through udisks2.
+For drives/usb sticks mount, you also need libudev to list all mountable drives.
 * ISO files cannot be unmounted from within ncursesFM: they will be automagically unmounted and removed by udev when no more in use (eg after a reboot).
 * It can install your distro package files: pressing enter on a package file will ask user if he wants to install the package.
 It relies upon packagekit, so it should be distro agnostic.